 Under most circumstances, lightning is a beautiful, natural phenomenon.
 That perspective might change if you happen find yourself traveling on an airplane.
 So, what happens if the plane is struck by lightning?

-For most of the country summertime means sunshine, warmer temperatures, and unfortunately, thunderstorms.
-While these storms and the associated heavy rain and bolts of lightning can be impressive spectacles to watch from the comfort of your own living room, some people find them to be pretty unsettling when viewed from their seat on-board an airliner.
+For most of the country, summertime means sunshine, warmer temperatures, and unfortunately, thunderstorms.
+While these storms and the associated heavy rain and bolts of lightning can be impressive spectacles to watch from the comfort of your own living room, some people find them to be pretty unsettling when viewed from their seat on board an airliner.
 The lightning produced in thunderstorms is just one of many acts of nature that can contribute to an individual’s fear of flying.
-Fortunately, these storms and the lightning they produce are not to be worried about.
+Fortunately, these storms and the lightning they produce needn’t be worried about.

 Today’s airliners are so safe and protected from lightning that there hasn’t been a confirmed crash of a commercial airliner in the US as a result of a lightning strike for over 45 years.
-And if that’s not enough proof that you have nothing to be concerned about, passengers can take comfort in the results of a related study by NASA in the 1980’s.
-During the eight years of tests, experts flew a military jet into 1,496 thunderstorms, resulting in the jet being struck by lightning 714 times in a variety of scenarios and conditions.
-There was NEVER any significant damage done to the plane and the resulting data gathered has been used to further enhance and improve current airplane design and construction.
-Today’s planes are basically lightning-proof.
+And if that’s not enough proof that you have nothing to be concerned about, passengers can take comfort in the results of a related study conducted by NASA in the 1980’s.
+During the eight years of testing, experts flew a military jet into 1,496 thunderstorms, resulting in the jet being struck by lightning 714 times in a variety of scenarios and conditions.
+Throughout every one of these instances, there was NEVER any significant damage done to the plane and the resulting data gathered has been used to further enhance and improve current airplane design and construction.
+Today’s planes are essentially lightning-proof.

 So, aside from possibly seeing a bright flash and/or hearing a bang, you won’t feel anything or notice any difference if the plane is struck by lightning.
 And more importantly, neither will the plane!